asyncapi/website/content/blog/asyncapi-cloud-events.md

 > Create machine-readable definitions of your event-driven APIs.

 The purpose of AsyncAPI is to provide a way for you to define how your event-driven applications (or APIs) communicate with the rest of the world. **AsyncAPI is focused on the application and the channels it uses to communicate**.
-Similar to what [OpenAPI](https://github.com/OAI/OpenAPI-Specification) does for REST APIs.
+Similar to what [OpenAPI](https://github.com/OAI/OpenAPI-Specification) and [RAML](https://raml.org/) do for REST APIs.
 Unlike CloudEvents —who focuses on the message— AsyncAPI does not impose how your event must look like but, instead, allows you to strictly define its shape.
 See an example:

 ```yaml
 asyncapi: 2.0.0-rc1